 - Parallels Desktop.
 When running Windows, the cursor may get trapped on the windows side hiding it from the Mac side

-James recommends using a mouse locator app to find where the mouse is, and he then is able to use it even if invisible.
+James recommends using a mouse locator app to find where the mouse is, and he then can use it even if invisible.
 A Big Thanks to James for these excellent tips!